-We have dispersed checks (logic validations) throughout the return to ensure that different parts do not conflict with each other; for example the note totals with the primary statements (SoFA and balance sheet).
+There are checks (logic validations) throughout the return to ensure that different parts do not conflict with each other; for example the note totals with the primary statements (SoFA and balance sheet).
 These logic check validation cells have pale yellow shading.
-Failures are shown by "Error - [wording]" appearing alongside or below the failed cell.
+Failures are shown by 'Error - [wording]' appearing alongside or below the failed cell.